gearglow/ReptiliaWithATwist/The List.md

 Hermione smacked her arm, laughing, and Luna giggled.

 "What?"
-Elysia said in Basque, with an impish grin.
+Elysia said in Euskara, with an impish grin.
 "It's fun to fluster the stoic ones."

 Izzy giggled.
 "No wonder they call you Heart-Breaker," she teased, switching back to English.
 "What exactly did you say, anyway?"